kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-0-orientation/03-integration.md

 In this lab, our focus changes slightly as we start to automate host onboarding.
 A large component of host onboarding is the authentication of hosts and assignments within the network.

-In this section, and in preparation for the steps which follow, we will integrate Cisco Catalyst Center with Identity Services Engine.
-This integration allows pxGrid communication between the Cisco Catalyst Center and ISE.
+In this section, and in preparation for the steps which follow, we will integrate Catalyst Center with Identity Services Engine.
+This integration allows pxGrid communication between the Catalyst Center and ISE.
 For this reason, the **PxGrid** **persona** does need to be enabled on at least 1 ISE Node within an ISE Cluster. **This has already been completed in the sandbox.**

-PxGrid integration allows configuration automation by Cisco Catalyst Center within ISE for Network Access Devices, SGT creation, and SGACL builds via Contracts and Policy.
+PxGrid integration allows configuration automation by Catalyst Center within ISE for Network Access Devices, SGT creation, and SGACL builds via Contracts and Policy.

-## Step 1: Verify ISE for Cisco Catalyst Center Integration
+## Step 1: Verify ISE for Catalyst Center Integration

 > **Note:** The following two tasks have been completed for you.